gustavo-rolim/Heuristics-for-Bin-Packing-with-Variable-Processing-Time/README.md

 * `<instance_file>`: Path to a problem instance.
 * `<parameter_file>`: Path to the `p.txt` file.
 * `<method>`: {heu, lns, svc, svc_vnd}.

+### Required file format:
+* `p.txt` requires the following format:
+* w1: Weight associated with the number of bins.
+* w2: Weight associated with Maximum tardiness.

+### Benchmark instances:
+* The istances are expected to be in this [format]([https://jump.dev/JuMP.jl/stable/](https://github.com/AndreaPizzuti/One-dimensional-bin-packing-with-pattern-dependent-processing-time/tree/main/INSTANCES)
+* This is the standard adopted in Marinelli, [F., Pizzuti, A., Wu, W., Yagiura, M., 2025.
+One-dimensional bin packing with pattern-dependent processing time.
+European Journal of Operational Research 322, 3, 770–782.](https://www.sciencedirect.com/science/article/pii/S0377221724008920)